Nose Section of B-29 Superfortress

 Here is Dutch Van Kirk who was the Navigator of the Enola Gay when she dropped the bomb on Hiroshima.
 Dutch was kind enough to give a talk to the WWII Warbird Group here in our hangar.
 The two cuties are my little girls who aren't so little any more!

 This is our B-29 tail section which is also awaiting restoration.
-Since we have the nose and the tail we hope to fill in the middle some day.
+Since we have (update: had) the nose and the tail we hope to fill in the middle some day.

-This is our operating B-20 CFC turret system.
+This is our operating B-29 CFC turret system.
+Click here for more information on this.